 In 1969 Michael established the music department at Grey Advertising in New York City, and over a period of 30 years as Senior Vice President, Director of Music, produced and composed thousands of commercials, winning multiple Clio awards.

-In 1981 he teamed up with librettist Linsey Abrams to write Rappacinni's Daughter, a two-act opera based on Natheniel Hawthorne’s short story by the same name.
-Rappacinni's Daughter, a finalist in the New York City Opera competition, was developed at the Eugene O'Neill Center, and later at the Minnesota Opera.
+In 1981 he teamed up with librettist Linsey Abrams to write Rappaccini's Daughter, a two-act opera based on Natheniel Hawthorne’s short story by the same name.
+Rappaccini's Daughter, a finalist in the New York City Opera competition, was developed at the Eugene O'Neill Center, and later at the Minnesota Opera.

 Michael and writer Enid Futterman collaborated on Yours, Anne, a music-theater piece based on The Diary of Anne Frank.
 Yours, Anne has been performed in many U.S. cities, as well as in England, Holland, Brazil, and Japan.
 The success of Yours, Anne resulted in two commissioned works–the song cycle I Am Anne Frank, performed by Andrea Marcovicci and the American Symphony Orchestra for the Spirit of Anne Frank Awards at Lincoln Center, and I Remember, a chamber work which premiered at the U.S. Memorial Holocaust Museum in Washington, D.C.